Dirnei/node-red-contrib-zigbee2mqtt-devices/docs/nodes/device-status.md

 # Device Status

 A device status node can be used to retrieve notifications whenever a device status was updated.
 In the configuration, you can define and select your device which you want to listen to.
+Note that only zigbee router devices can be selected.

 ## Configuration